loganator956/CMP1903-Assessment-1/README.md

 ## Task Completion

 The task was 'analysis of text'.
-This program allows you to input text, parsing certain escaped characters (particularly '\n'), analyses it and generates a report.
+This program allows you to input text, analyses it and generates a report.
 It analyses:

 - Sentences count
 - Vowels count